GM says strike cost $1.1B, but it can absorb rising labor costs as it raises dividend

-DETROIT (AP) — General Motors says pretax earnings took a $1.1 billion hit this year from a six-week strike by autoworkers, but the company expects to absorb the costs of a new contract and is even raising its dividend.
+DETROIT (AP) — General Motors says pretax earnings took a $1.1 billion hit this year due to production lost during a six-week strike by autoworkers, but the company expects to absorb the costs of a new contract and is even raising its dividend.

 The Detroit automaker on Wednesday reinstated its full-year earnings forecast that was withdrawn after the United Auto Workers began targeting the factories of Detroit automakers with strikes on Sept.
 15. Those strikes continued at GM until Oct.
 30.

-Note: This story has been corrected to show that GM's Cruise autonomous vehicle unit lost $1.9 billion before taxes in the first nine months of this year.